calmm-js/documentation/introduction-to-calmm.md

 VDOM that will be rendered to DOM.
 A component may also produce other kind of *output* and perform *side-effects*.

-A component can have any number of *parameters*.
+A component may have any number of *parameters*.
 A parameter can serve as an *input*, an *output* or *both*.
 Components can take components as parameters.
 Parameters, regardless of kind, can be *shared* by any number of components, which means that components may *communicate* with each other via parameters.